-Hadar Ahuvia: The Dances are for Us
+Hadar Ahuvia: The Dances are For Us

 Friday evening’s performance will be followed by a conversation with scholar, Shirly Bahar.

-The Dances are for Us continues choreographer, performer, and educator Hadar Ahuvia’s examination into the construction of Israeli folk dance.
-Working with a group of dancers with various relationships to Zionism, Israeli folk dance, and other classical and folk traditions, The Dances are for Us investigates the instrumentalization of dance in the birth of nation-states.
+The Dances are For Us continues choreographer, performer, and educator Hadar Ahuvia’s examination into the construction of Israeli folk dance.
+Working with a group of dancers with various relationships to Zionism, Israeli folk dance, and other classical and folk traditions, The Dances are For Us investigates the instrumentalization of dance in the birth of nation-states.

 “Through the work, we strive to model accountability to our own heritage, histories, and to each other,” writes Ahuvia.

-Projection: Gil Sperling
+Projection Design: Gil Sperling

 Lighting Design: Carol Mullins

-Sound Design: Avi Amon
+Sound Design: Avi A. Amon

 Project Doula: Franny Silverman